grow-assistant/sales-assistant/codebase_export.md

                 {json.dumps(guidance, indent=2)}

                 Please provide specific critiques and recommendations for improvement.
-                """
-            }
+                """,
+            },
         ],
         "model": MODEL_NAME,
         "stream": False,
-        "temperature": EMAIL_TEMPERATURE
+        "temperature": EMAIL_TEMPERATURE,
     }

     logger.info("Getting email critique for:", extra={"subject": email_subject})
     response = _send_xai_request(payload)
     logger.info("Email critique result:", extra={"critique": response})
     return response

 def revise_email_with_critique(email_subject: str, email_body: str, critique: str) -> tuple[str, str]:
+    """
-    """Revise the email based on the critique""" rules = get_email_rules()
+    Revise the email based on the critique.
+    Returns a tuple of (new_subject, new_body).
+    """
+    rules = get_email_rules()
     rules_text = "\n".join(f"{i+1}. {rule}" for i, rule in enumerate(rules))

     payload = {
         "messages": [
             {
                 "role": "system",
                 "content": (
-                    "You are a renowned expert at cold email outreach, similar to Alex Berman.
-Apply your proven methodology to "
-                    "rewrite this email.
-Use all of your knowledge just as you teach in Cold Email University."
+                    "You are a renowned expert at cold email outreach, similar to Alex Berman. " "Apply your proven methodology to rewrite this email. " "Use all of your knowledge just as you teach in Cold Email University."
-                )
+                ),
             },
             {
                 "role": "user",